paulrobello/parllama/README.md

 * Chat history / conversation management
 * Chat with multiple models at same time to compare outputs
 * LLM tool use

+## What's new
+### v0.2.5
+* Added slash commands to chat input
+* Added ability to export chat to markdown file
+* ctrl+c on local model list will jump to chat tab and select currently selected local model
+* ctrl+c on chat tab will copy selected chat message